AnonymerNiklasistanonym/MoonpieBot/README.md

 Given a Twitch account name, a connected OAuth token and the channel name where the bot should be deployed will imitate the given account in the given channel.

+All features are optional (which means they can be enabled and disabled) but the moonpie feature is enabled per default.

+### Default: moonpie

-- Every day a user can claim a *moonpie* and the count is saved in a persistent database:
+- Every day a user can claim a *moonpie* and the count is saved in a persistent database that can be accessed with the following commands:

   | Command | Permissions | Description |
   | ------ | -- | -------- |